TeraProxy/Surgeon/README.md

 Any other input returns a summary of above commands in the game.

 ## Safety
 Whatever you send to "!Surgeon" in game is intercepted client-side.
 The chat is NOT sent to the server.

+## Credits
+Contains code from shape-changer by Spaacecats https://github.com/spaacecats
+Contains code from relog by wuaw https://github.com/wuaw